ZhenyaKh/coco-beholder/README.md

 ## Testing

-This command specifies the path to the [collection](#installation) containing the schemes to test and launches the testing for 30 seconds, with the central link having 120  Mbps rate and the variable delay with the base delay 20 ms, delta 500 ms, step 10 ms, jitter 5 ms.
+This command specifies the path to the [collection](#installation) containing the schemes to test and launches a 30-second testing, with the central link having 120  Mbps rate and the variable delay with the base delay 20 ms, delta 500 ms, step 10 ms, jitter 5 ms.

 ```bash
 ./run.py -p ~/pantheon 20ms 0.5s 10ms 5ms -t 30 -r 120 -s 12345